-Since the introduction of the Omnibus Rule, the new penalties for HIPAA violations are applied to healthcare providers, health plans, healthcare clearinghouses and all other CEs.
-This includes Business Associates (BAs) of CEs who are also guilty of violating HIPAA Rules.
+The Omnibus Rule introduced higher penalties for HIPAA violations by healthcare providers, health plans, healthcare clearinghouses and all other CEs.
+Business Associates (BAs) of CEs were also now subject to HIPAA and could be fined directly if they are discovered to have violated the HIPAA Rules.

 Categories of HIPAA Violation

-• Category 1:A violation that the CE was unaware of and could not have realistically avoided, had a reasonable amount of care had been taken to abide by HIPAA Rules
+- Category 1:A violation that the CE or BA could not have realistically avoided having taken a reasonable amount of care to comply with the HIPAA Rules.

-• Category 2:A violation that the CE should have been aware of but could not have avoided even with a reasonable amount of care. (but falling short of willful neglect of HIPAA Rules)
+- Category 2:A violation that the CE or BA should have been aware of and should have avoided with a reasonable amount of care, but falling short of willful neglect of the HIPAA Rules.

-• Category 3:A violation suffered as a direct result of “willful neglect” of HIPAA Rules, in cases where an attempt has been made to correct the violation
+- Category 3:A violation involving “willful neglect” of the HIPAA Rules, where an attempt has been made to correct the violation.

-• Category 4:A violation of HIPAA Rules constituting willful neglect, where no attempt has been made to correct the violation
+- Category 4:A violation of the HIPAA Rules constituting willful neglect, where no attempt has been made to correct the violation.

 HIPAA Violation Penalty Structure

-• Category 1:Minimum fine of $100 per violation up to $50,000
+- Category 1:Minimum fine of $100 per violation up to $50,000 (Maximum $25,000)

-- Category 2:Minimum fine of $1,000 per violation up to $50,000
+- Category 2:Minimum fine of $1,000 per violation up to $50,000 (Maximum $100,000)

-- Category 3:Minimum fine of $10,000 per violation up to $50,000
+- Category 3:Minimum fine of $10,000 per violation up to $50,000 (Maximum $250,000)

-- Category 4:Minimum fine of $50,000 per violation
+- Category 4:Minimum fine of $50,000 per violation.
+(Maximum $1,500,000)

-Attorney Generals Can Also Issue HIPAA Fines
+Attorneys General Can Also Issue HIPAA Fines

 Criminal Penalties for HIPAA Violations

-A judge considers the facts of each individual case, and determines the term and an appropriate fine according to the tier to which the penalty belongs.
-As with the OCR, a number of general factors are considered which will affect the penalty.
-If an individual has profited from the theft, access or disclosure of PHI, it may be necessary for all moneys received to be refunded, in addition to payment of a fine.
+A judge considers the facts of each individual case and determines the sentence and an appropriate fine according to the tier in which the penalty falls.
+As with OCR, several general factors are considered when determining the sentence.
+If an individual has profited from the theft, access, or the disclosure of PHI, it may be necessary for all moneys received to be refunded in addition to payment of a fine.

 The tiers for criminal penalties for HIPAA violations are:

-Tier 1: Reasonable cause or no knowledge of violation.
-Term: up to 1 year in jail
+- Tier 1: Reasonable cause or no knowledge of violation.
+Term: up to 1 year in jail.

-Tier 2: Obtaining PHI under false pretenses.
-Term: Up to 5 years in jail
+- Tier 2: Obtaining PHI under false pretenses.
+Term: Up to 5 years in jail.

-Tier 3: Obtaining PHI for personal gain or with malicious intent Term: up to 10 years in jail
+- Tier 3: Obtaining PHI for personal gain or with malicious intent Term: up to 10 years in jail.

-There has been a recent surge in the number of employees in the healthcare sector with access to sensitive data stealing such PHIs.
-The value of PHI on the black market is considerable, and this can be a big temptation for some individuals for a relatively easy profit.
-It is therefore essential that controls are put in place to both limit the opportunity for individuals to steal patient data, and for systems and policies to be put in place to enable improper access and theft of PHI to be rapidly identified.
+There has been a recent increase in the number of employees in the healthcare sector with access to sensitive data being discovered to have stolen PHI.
+The value of PHI on the black market is considerable, and this can be a big temptation for some individuals if data theft is considered to be an easy way to make money.

 Penalties for HIPAA Noncompliance

-The OCR will be monitoring BAAs as a part of its audit program.
-These are contracts that lay out the permitted and required uses of PHI, and should be signed with every third party service provider to whom PHI is disclosed.
-If a breach of PHI occurs, the CE and the BA could be issued with both penalties for HIPAA violations and penalties for HIPAA noncompliance.
+OCR will be monitoring BAAs as a part of its audit program.
+These are contracts that lay out the permitted uses and disclosures of PHI and should be signed with every third-party service provider to whom PHI is disclosed.
+If a breach of PHI occurs, the CE and the BA could both be issued with penalties for HIPAA violations.